Blake-Madden/i18n-check/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
   allI18N:                Perform all internationalization checks (the default).
   allL10N:                Perform all localization checks (the default).
   allCodeFormatting:      Check all code formatting issues.
                           These are not enabled by default.
   suspectL10NString:      Check for translatable strings that shouldn't be
                           (e.g., numbers, keywords, printf() commands).
   suspectL10NUsage:       Check for translatable strings being used in internal contexts
                           (e.g., debugging functions).
   urlInL10NString:        Check for translatable strings that contain URLs or email addresses.
                           It is recommended to dynamically format these into the string so that translators don't have to manage them.
+  spacesAroundL10NString: Check for strings that start or end with spaces.
+                          These may be strings that are concatenated at runtime.
   notL10NAvailable:       Check for strings not exposed for translation.
   deprecatedMacro:        Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:            Check that files containing extended ASCII characters are UTF-8 encoded.
   UTF8FileWithBOM:        Check for UTF-8 encoded files which start with a BOM/UTF-8 signature.
                           It is recommended to save without the file signature for best compiler portability.
   unencodedExtASCII:      Check for strings containing extended ASCII characters that are not encoded.
   printfSingleNumber:     Check for printf()-like functions being used to just format a number.
   dupValAssignedToIds:    Check for the same value being assigned to different ID variables.
   numberAssignedToId:     Check for ID variables being assigned a hard-coded number.
                           It may be preferred to assign framework-defined constants to IDs.
   malformedString:        Check for malformed syntax in strings (e.g., malformed HTML tags).
   fontIssue:              Check for font issues (e.g., Windows *.RC dialogs not using MS Shell Dlg
                           or using unusual font sizes).
   trailingSpaces:         Check for trailing spaces at the end of each line.
                           This is a code formatting check and is not enabled by default.
   tabs:                   Check for tabs.
                           (Spaces are recommended as tabs may appear differently between editors.)
                           This is a code formatting check and is not enabled by default.
   wideLine:               Check for overly long lines.
                           This is a code formatting check and is not enabled by default.
   commentMissingSpace:    Check that there is a space at the start of a comment.
                           This is a code formatting check and is not enabled by default.
   printfMismatch:         Check for mismatching printf() commands between source and translation strings.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".